mbelsis/PrivacyChatBox/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a dual-license model:
+- Free for non-commercial use
+- Requires a commercial license for business applications

+See the [LICENSE.md](LICENSE.md) file for complete details.

+DISCLAIMER: Please use this software at your own risk.